jlucaspains/sharp-cooking-web/README.md

 ## Running the API with VS Code
 1. Install the recommended extensions from ``.vscode/extensions.json``
-2. Ensure you have installed Python ``3.9.13``.
+2. Ensure you have installed Python ``3.10`` or later.
 You should install the version from Python's web site and not from the windows store or other alternate sources.
 3. See [Microsoft Quickstart](https://learn.microsoft.com/en-us/azure/azure-functions/create-first-function-vs-code-python?pivots=python-mode-configuration#run-the-function-locally) for how to run the function locally.

 ## Unit tests